glutenfreepy/training_clicker/README.md

 This app uses Al Sweigart's pyautogui (https://github.com/asweigart/pyautogui) to make it easy for you make more efficient use of your time.

+How to use it:
+Clone this repo
+Install pyutogui (pip3 install pyautogui) run boring_trainingclicker.py from the terminal
+Follow the instructions

+Roadmap:
+Improve installation
+Better documentation
+Make a local installable package